 - Insurance savings

 - Reduced sick leave and related rehabilitation costs for injured workers

 - Social impact of serious injury or amputation

 Assuming one amputation every 3 years and 10 major cuts per year, estimated savings per plant may be around $282,000 per annum.

 Current status & outcomes

-The current design is 'production ready' and MAR has started large scale commercial production, with numerous BladeStop equipped saws now being sold.
+The current design is 'production ready' and Scott Technology Australia is engaged in large scale commercial production, with numerous BladeStop equipped saws now being sold domestically and overseas.

 Join myMLA today